Robert Weinberg (author): Biography

 noted for its interviews with pulp writers such as Walter B. Gibson and Frederick C. Davis.
 Pulp ran for 14 issues.
 He also published the Pulp Classics, Lost Fantasy, Weird Menace, and Incredible Adventures series of pulp reprints at the same time.

 In comics, Weinberg wrote for Marvel Comics; his first job was on the series Cable, and he later created the series Nightside starring Sydney Taine a character who had previously appeared in a short story Weinberg wrote.

 Weinberg sat on the 'Council of Six', a board of editorial advisers for Canadian publisher Battered Silicon Dispatch Box.
-Along with another boardmember, George Vanderburgh, Weinberg took the editorial reins at Arkham House.
+Along with another board member, George Vanderburgh, Weinberg took the editorial reins at Arkham House.

+In 2007 he was presented a Bram Stoker Award for Lifetime Achievement.
 At Chicon 7, Weinberg received a Special Committee Award for his service to science fiction, fantasy, and horror.
 Due to health issues, Weinberg was unable to attend and the award was accepted on his behalf by Jane Frank.
-He died in Oak Forest, Illinois on September 25, 2016 at the age of 70.
+He died in Oak Forest, Illinois, on September 25, 2016, at the age of 70.